7 Ceti

 7 Ceti is a single, variable star in the equatorial constellation of Cetus.
 It has the variable star designation AE Ceti.
-The star is visible to the naked eye with a baseline apparent visual magnitude of 4.44.
+The star is visible to the naked eye with an apparent visual magnitude varying around 4.3 to 4.4.
 Based upon an annual parallax shift of only 7.3 mas, it is located roughly 450 light years away.
 It is moving closer to the Sun with a heliocentric radial velocity of −23 km/s.
 Eggen (1965) listed it as a probable member of the Wolf 630 group of co-moving stars.